-The SBC competition allows students to develop practical knowledge and apply material learned in class directly in the lab through the guidance and supervision of mentors.
+The SBC competition allows you to develop practical knowledge and apply material learned in class directly in the lab through the guidance and supervision of mentors.
 The competition gives students a real-life, hands-on experience that extends far beyond the high school classroom.

 Each student is required to submit a lab journal for part of their project evaluation.
 The type of lab book required is one that is easily obtainable at stores such as Staples or Office Depot.
 The recommended type is a Blueline Hard Cover Flush-cut Composition Book (7 ¼” x 9 ¼”).
 They sell for under $10.
 Digital lab books are acceptable.
+More information is available here.

 Check out our Tips on Preparing Posters for more information.